Side projects liberate you

 - A greater ability to share our authors' work far and wide.

 A technical side project helps your employer, who could provide some work hours as part of your continuing professional development.
 Here's a list of what they get out of it: share it with them to encourage them to support you in your efforts.

 - Staff retention The best employment perks are those that money can’t buy.
 Time for staff to work on their own project and skills development is invaluable and makes you stand out from other employers.

 - Source of creativity and innovation Given free rein, people come up with all sorts of interesting ideas.
 Use side projects to test out innovations, new skills and new directions, before committing budget to them at work.

-- Staff-led, free, self-managed training As well as requiring no oversight or budget, Friday afternoon side project sessions often inspire a level of enthusiasm to continue into the weekend.
+- Staff-led, free, self-managed training As well as requiring no oversight or budget, side project sessions often inspire a level of enthusiasm to continue into the weekend.
 As an employer, you get a lot of staff skills training for a very small investment.